input-output-hk/mithril/docs/website/blog/2026-07-17-repository-transfer-to-intersectmbo.md

 - **Before D-day (mandatory verification)**: if your signer integration fetches the era verification key (`era.vkey`) from its raw GitHub URL at startup, confirm that your HTTP client follows HTTP redirects.
 If it does **not**, switch your pinned URL to the `IntersectMBO` namespace ahead of D-day.
 - **At your next planned upgrade**:
-  - Switch the signer Docker image reference to `ghcr.io/intersectmbo/mithril-signer:<tag>` (digests remain byte-identical for tags released before D-day, and new releases are published only to the new namespace)
+  - Switch the signer Docker image reference to `ghcr.io/intersectmbo/mithril-signer:<tag>` (digests remain byte-identical for tags released before D-day, and new releases are published only to the new namespace).
   - Refresh any pinned `era.vkey` URL to the `IntersectMBO` namespace.

 ##### Mithril aggregator operators

 - **Before D-day (mandatory verification)**: if your aggregator integration fetches the era verification key (`era.vkey`) from its raw GitHub URL at startup, confirm that your HTTP client follows HTTP redirects.
 If it does **not**, switch your pinned URL to the `IntersectMBO` namespace ahead of D-day.
 - **At your next planned upgrade**:
-  - Switch the aggregator Docker image reference to `ghcr.io/intersectmbo/mithril-aggregator:<tag>` (digests remain byte-identical for tags released before D-day, and new releases are published only to the new namespace)
+  - Switch the aggregator Docker image reference to `ghcr.io/intersectmbo/mithril-aggregator:<tag>` (digests remain byte-identical for tags released before D-day, and new releases are published only to the new namespace).
   - Refresh any pinned `era.vkey` URL to the `IntersectMBO` namespace.

 ##### Mithril client users (CLI, library, WASM)